SysKitTeam/docs-insights/how-to/manage-alerts.md

 ### Check the status of the following SharePoint site
 * Check this if you wish SysKit Insights to periodically check if the given site is online.
 SysKit Insights will try to access the site using the Service Account credentials.
-* If you wish to monitor more than one additional SharePoint site, or any additional SharePoint service - please [Contact us.](https://www.syskit.com/company/contact-us/)
+* If you wish to monitor more than one additional SharePoint site, or any additional Windows service - please [Contact us.](https://www.syskit.com/company/contact-us/)
 By default this is not possible in SysKit Insights v1, but we can show you a trick ;).

 #### Email notifications